 Mel.Yap (Senior Content Marketing Manager) – Hey guys, I was doing some research for a blog post I’m writing…I found this on WARC.
 This article is part of the March 2021 Spotlight US series, “Media strategies for a shifting US landscape.”
-This was data from Q4, 2020 that found 80% of Americans stream, and almost a third don’t watch traditional TV at all – they stream only.
+This was data from Q4, 2020 that found 80% of Americans stream, and almost a third don’t watch linear TV at all – they stream only.
 Does anyone have any supporting evidence or numbers that they’ve found recently?

 Tim.Edmundson (Director, Content Marketing) – That’s a crazy stat, one in three only stream now.
 I think this is starting to sink in with traditional TV networks.
 I just read a stat that NBCUniversal expects their TV viewership to be split 50/50 in just two years…you have to wonder if if they’re underestimating.

 Hooman.Javidan.Nejad (Director, Performance Marketing) – Very interesting stats!
 It seems that some of the savvy advertisers have shifted media budgets accordingly.
 According to the IAB’s annual report which was launched at last week’s 2021 NewFronts, nearly three quarters (73%) of CTV buyers report shifting media budgets from broadcast and cable to CTV.
 Advertisers spent an average of $20 million on CTV in 2020, and 35% expect to increase that amount in 2021.

 If 80% of Americans stream, streaming TV advertising seems to be a must have for most of the brands.
 Check out this article from Adweek which shows Connected TV drove massive growth in digital video spend in 2020 and that will continue in 2021.
 It makes me wonder if you are a DTC brand trying to reach the population under 30 – do you even need to bother with considering traditional TV at all?